morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 hyper-wealthy owners of private research monopolies.

-Without serious work on the part of scientists, social scientists, governments, and industry, this will edge out the bricoleurs who will create the next generation of innovations and discoveries.
+Without serious work on the part of scientists, social scientists, governments, and industry, this will push out the bricoleurs who will create the next generation of innovations and discoveries.